williamdemeo/Math160-Fall2015/README.md

 Quizzes
 -------
-There will be somewhere between 6 and 8 quizzes administered in the recitations sections.
-Your best 5 quiz scores will account for 15% of the final course grade.
+There will be approximately 8 quizzes administered in your recitation section.
+Your best 7 quiz scores will account for 14% of the final course grade.

 Online Homework
 ---------------
 Solving lots of problems is the best way to prepare yourself to do well on the tests and quizzes, and ultimately to do well in the course.

-The **online homework will account for 20% of the course grade** and will be assigned about once or twice per week.
+The **online homework will account for 16% of the course grade** and will be assigned once per week.

 All homework for this course will be done with [WebAssign][].
 You will enroll yourself in our course by going to the